Cilla Black: 50 years in showbusiness

-TV biopic
+Television biopic

 In 2014, Black was the subject of a three-part television drama series, Cilla, focusing especially on her rise to fame in 1960s Liverpool and her relationship with Bobby Willis.
 ITV aired the first instalment on 15 September 2014, starring actress Sheridan Smith as Black.

 The Lost Tapes

-A documentary titled Cilla - The Lost Tapes aired on Wednesday 19 February 2020 on ITV, featuring previously unseen career and private family film.
+A documentary titled Cilla – The Lost Tapes aired on Wednesday 19 February 2020 on ITV, featuring previously unseen career and private family film.
 Celebrity friends such as Cliff Richard and Christopher Biggins also featured in it.

 Politics

 Black was at one time a staunch supporter of the Conservative Party and publicly voiced her admiration for Margaret Thatcher, stating in 1993 that Thatcher had "put the 'great' back into Great Britain" during her 11 years as prime minister from 1979 until 1990—despite the widespread unpopularity of Thatcher and her government in Black's native Liverpool.
-In April 1992, she appeared on stage at a Conservative Party rally and made prominent calls for the party's re-election under the leadership of Thatcher's successor John Major, who went on to win the election.
+Black attended fund raising events for the Conservative Party.
+In April 1992, she appeared on stage at a party rally and made prominent calls for the party's re-election under the leadership of Thatcher's successor John Major, who went on to win the election.
 However, in a 2004 interview with The Guardian, Black said that she was "apolitical".
 The Liverpool Echo also quoted her as saying, "As for the politics thing, I'm not a Conservative."

 In August 2014, Black was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Personal life

 Black married her manager, Bobby Willis, at Marylebone Town Hall in January 1969; they were married for 30 years until he died from cancer on 23 October 1999.
+They had three sons together: Robert (born 1970), Ben (born 1974), and Jack (born 1980).
+Their daughter Ellen (born 4 October 1975) lived for only two hours.

 Death

-On 1 August 2015, at the age of 72, Cilla Black died at her holiday home in the Spanish town of Estepona.
+On 1 August 2015, Black died at her holiday home in the Spanish town of Estepona, aged 72.
 A spokesperson for the High Court of Justice in Andalusia suggested that an accident may have been a contributing factor in Black's death.
 Following the results of an autopsy, her sons confirmed that she had died from a stroke following a fall in her home.
 A pathologist's report confirmed that Black had suffered a subarachnoid haemorrhage after falling backwards and hitting her head, presumably on a terrace wall.
 It was believed she had not been found for at least four hours.

 In 2014, she had stated that she wanted to die when she reached 75, as her mother, who suffered from progressive osteoporosis, had lived to 84 and her final years were difficult.
 According to a friend, she had recently said that she was approaching death, complaining of failing eyesight and hearing as well as arthritis.
 Black had been suffering with rheumatoid arthritis for years and was in "considerable agony" towards the end of her life.